sabariy/Fenix-Mdx/README.md

 </h1>
 <p align="center">

-<p align="center"> A Whatsapp Bot Create By Xoul Ser And Abhishek Ser
+<p align="center"> A Whatsapp Bot Create By Sabariy And Abhisher

   </a>
 </p>